bvinoth186/notes/cheat.md

   - By default API gateway limits 10000  rps (requests per second)
   - By default Max concurrent requests is 5000 across all api’s with in aws account
   - If you go over 10000 rps or 5000 concurrent requests – you will get 429 –Too many requests
+- if the caller sends 10000 requests in the first milli seconds, API gateways serves 5000 of those requests and throttles the rest in the one second period.
 - API gateway can be configured as soap webservice pass through
+- Integration sources
+  - Lambda
+  - Http
+  - Mock
+  - AWS service
+  - VPC link
+- Use VPC Link to integrate on premises backed solutions through direct connect and private VPC. i.e, Rest api's are exposed to internet and hosted in on-premises. using VPCLink the api's can be integrated with api gateway.
+- Controlling access to api in api gateway
+  - resource policy - add policy to allow or deny access from specified IP addresses
+  - IAM roles and policies
+  - CORS
+  - lambda autorizers
+  - cognito user pools
+  - client side SSL certs
+  - usage plans
+- Automatically protect your backend systems from Distributed denial of service (DDoS) attacks.
+- Access logging - logs who has accessed your API and how they accessed.
+- Automatically integrates with CloudFront to ensure better response to the calls made to the API

 # Step Function
 - Allows to visualize and test your serverless applications